-Lots of people are thrown off by the term “vestibule”.
+A: Lots of people are thrown off by the term “vestibule”.
 It seems to imply something very solid and formidable but what it really refers to is a small patch of protected ground that’s created by the fly extending out beyond the footprint of the tent near the door.
 The vestibule is commonly used as a place to remove wet, dirty boots and sometimes wet clothes before entering the solo tent, though not all vestibules are large enough to do that.
 Most everyone uses this covered area to store things that won’t fit in the tent.
 This is particularly true when talking about small, narrow solo tents like the ones reviewed above.

 There are 2 kinds of vestibules: front and side.
 Front vestibules extend from the front door of the tent.
 These are most common on round or square tents.
 Because they’re associated with multi-person tents the front vestibule tends to be pretty large.
 Some can be large enough to accommodate a camping chair.
 Side vestibules are what you typically get on solo tents, simply because there is nowhere else to put them.
 They’re not a spacious as front vestibules but they’re still big enough to allow easy access to the door while also providing room to store some gear you don’t want inside.

-What is a Rain Fly?
+Q: What Is A Rain Fly?

-The rain fly is what prevents you from having to break camp and go home if it starts to rain.
+A: The rain fly is what prevents you from having to break camp and go home if it starts to rain.
 It fits over your solo tent providing protection from rain, snow and wind.
-You will be hard pressed to find a waterproof one person camping tent so a quality rain fly is essential.
+You will be hard pressed to find a waterproof tent for one person so a quality rain fly is essential.
 There are two types of rain fly; partial coverage and full coverage.
 Within the category of partial rain flys there are those that nearly fit over the entire tent and those that only cover enough to keep rain from coming directly in through the mesh windows.
 A true full-size rain fly by comparison will cover every part of the solo tent and make sure there is no area that is coming in direct contact with precipitation.
 The ability of a good rain fly to also mitigate the effects of strong wind cannot be overstated.
 Strong wind can ruin your camping experience just as easily as rain or snow so being able to deflect it is a huge plus.

-Freestanding vs Non-Freestanding Tent
+Freestanding Vs Non-Freestanding Tent

 A freestanding solo tent is one that’s kept upright by poles that are part of the internal structure of the tent.
 All of the tents reviewed above are freestanding tents.
 With freestanding tents the poles tend to be covered by the rain fly and are largely invisible from the outside when the fly is in place.
 As a general rule freestanding tents are a bit heavier than non-freestanding tents due to the poles.
 Freestanding tents are also prized because they often don’t need to be staked down and they setup and break down quickly.